-We all know that dogs love to chew and unfortunately the things they want to chew on may not be safe for them.
+We all know that dogs love to chew, but unfortunately, some of the things they want to chew on may not be safe for them.
 We also know that puppies need to chew while they are teething and in fact, many adults continue to chew through adulthood.
 For some dogs, chewing is an outlet for their energy or a way to reduce stress.
-For others, it is simply FUN!
+For others, it is simply fun!

-As a pet parent, we are always looking for the “perfect” chew toy.
-To be perfect, it must be safe for our dog to chew, something that will hold her interest, and hopefully one that won’t be destroyed too quickly.
+As pet parents, we are always looking for the “perfect” chew toy.
+To be perfect, it must be safe for our dog to chew, able to hold their interest, and hopefully one that won’t be destroyed too quickly.
 Finding the perfect chew can be quite a challenge, especially if you share your home with a dog that is an aggressive chewer.

 All of the antlers that Jeffers carries are 100% naturally shed North American deer and elk antlers.
 These antlers last extremely well, giving your dog many hours of chewing enjoyment.

 Antler Features & Benefits: